-What is Temporomandibular Joint Disorder?
+What is a TMJ Disorder?

 In most cases, TMJ disorders stem from a condition called malocclusion, which means having a “bad bite” or accidents and trauma.
 Malocclusion means that your upper and lower teeth do not close together in the correct way—they are misaligned.
 This includes underbites and overbites.

 When the teeth are misaligned, they cannot provide the support the muscles in the face need for chewing and swallowing.
 These muscles are then forced into a strained position, resulting in pain throughout the face, head, arms, shoulders, and back.
 Although a person may have beautiful teeth or had orthodontics to line the teeth up for aesthetic reasons, the muscles and joints may not be comfortable.

 More than 10 million Americans experience TMJ disorder, and women in their childbearing years account for nearly 90 percent of all TMJ patients.

 Although doctors are not sure why women experience TMJ more than men, they believe there is a link between the hormone estrogen and joint pain.
 Research has shown that shown that women who take oral contraceptives or have had hormone replacement therapy are more likely to report jaw pain than other people are.

 Here are some other reasons why women may be more likely to have TMJ:

 - Arthritis, which is more common in women, is also one of the causes of TMJ.